andreypopp/ppx_deriving_router/README.md

 ## Custom path/query parameter types

-When generating parameter encoding/decoding code for a parameter of type `T`, `ppx_router` will emit the code that uses the following functions.
+When generating parameter encoding/decoding code for a parameter of type `T`, `ppx_deriving_router` will emit the code that uses the following functions.

 If `T` is a path parameter:
 ```ocaml